G-Core/product-documentation/documentation/waap/waap-rules/custom-rules/tag-rules/reserved-tags.md

 ## Inspect WAAP traffic

-If you want to track certain traffic on the <a href="https://gcore.com/docs/waap/analytics#web-application-firewall-requests" target="_blank">WAAP analytics</a> page, use the reserved **Monitor** tag.
+If you want to track certain traffic on the <a href="https://gcore.com/docs/waap/analytics#web-application-firewall-requests" target="_blank">WAAP analytics</a> page, use the reserved **monitor** tag.
 Each request marked with this tag will appear:

 * On the **Web Application Firewall Requests** graph.
 Enable the **Monitored Requests** checkbox to view all tagged requests.